RonnyA/nd-120/Verilog/readme.md

 | [PAL](../DesignDocuments/PAL-Code/readme.md)   | No logisim, PALASM source| Verilog compiles - Missing a lot of testcases  | Syntehesis OK, implementation fails   | Hand converted PALASM to Verilog for all PAL's |
 | [Shared](Shared/readme.md)                     |                          | Verilog compiles - Missing a lot of testcases  | Syntehesis OK, implementation fails   | Shared code between the CPU, DGA and 3202D CPU board.
 Mix of converted logisim and manually created modules |

+## Run Verilog code using Verilator

+There are two folders with test code for verilator

+ * sim - contains a simple test of the ND120_TOP module.
+Saves signal traces to file and is used to verify the Verilog code using GTKWave
+ * runsim - Starts the simulation and runs the microcode load and self-test program.
+After self test it will enable OPCOM for communication with the CPU.

 ## Verilog code status

 | Folder           | # of Verilog Files       | Lines of Verilog code  |